Kristina01111000/Drws_site/README.md

 For next week:
 - Retake all quizzes and look for typos
 - On youtube, Titles for quick minutes should be: title | Quick Minute, change it
-- double check that the pdfs link to the new patreon link,